Grab Holdings Limited (GRAB) Shares Down Despite Recent Market Volatility

 Barclays gave a rating of “Equal Weight” to GRAB, setting the target price at $3 in the report published on October 10th of the previous year.

-Volatility was left at 5.56%, however, over the last 30 days, the volatility rate increased by 5.96%, as shares surge +2.23% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +18.39% upper at present.
+Volatility was left at 5.64%, however, over the last 30 days, the volatility rate increased by 6.50%, as shares sank -5.43% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +15.61% upper at present.

 Stock Fundamentals for GRAB